 - Gather the same business documents required for a bank loan

-- Consider the loan options available (SBA loans, micro loans, online business loans, line of credit, term loans, business credit cards, merchant advance loans, and others)
+- Consider the loan options available (SBA loans, micro loans, online business loans, line of credit, term loans, business credit cards, and others)

-- Use the best lending marketplace to find the best APR
+- Use the best lending marketplace to find the best terms

 - Apply for your loan online on the marketplace